olumidesan/scrabble/DevFlow.md

   there are socketio errors
 - Add weights to bag view
 - Fix shaky connection issue that causes turns not to be updated on both score and state/props
+- Game save feature (save board state and player rack, everything)
+- Ask for letter to use when a blank piece is played (modal)